Nanisivik Naval Facility: 2022 Auditor General's report

 In 2022, a report of the Auditor General of Canada found that "the Nanisivik Naval Facility will be of much more limited use than first expected".
 The report, which investigated wider problems related to Canada's Arctic surveillance capacity, noted that the Nanisivik facility will only operate for about four weeks of the year due to decisions taken to scope down the project.
 Since the fuel tanks will not be heated, vessel refuelling will depend on available commercial facilities or allied support.
 It was also reported that the Royal Canadian Navy was only expected to begin using the facility in 2025.
 However, in early 2025 it was reported that facility did not have an opening date, still required a replacement jetty and would need heat to be added to the fuel tanks for the facility to become operational.

+Shutdown

+Reports began in May 2026 that the unused base would be shuttered.
+On 21 May 2026, the Department of National Defence announced the facility would be put in "non-operational caretaker status" and considered for divestment.
+The Navy cited the extended range of the s, short seasonal operating window, and the additional $200 million required to make the facility operational as reasons for the closure.